dbrg77/scATAC_snakemake/README.md

 ### Understanding the output files

 There will be quite a few useful intermediate files generated during the process of the pipeline.
-They are organised into each directory, and the name of the file is sel-explanatory.
-The most important out files are in the `outs` directory.
+They are organised into each directory, and the name of the file is self-explanatory.
+The most important output files are in the `outs` directory.
 If the the pipeline runs successfully, you should expect an `outs` directory under the `Experiment` directory.
 Inside the `outs` directory, there will be six files:

 __aggregate_fragments.tsv.gz__: this is a tab-delimited file that contains the ATAC fragments of all cells after deduplication, with the following specification: